cedricDve/Python/AI/FaceDetection/README.md

 ## Objective
 Learn more about how to use cv2 with python.
-Experiment with how to implement facial face detection on a different type of media.
+Experiment with how to implement frontal face detection on a different type of media.

 ## Program